Jacob-Pickard/Quiz-App/README.md

+Log - 1/21/25
+    [X] CSS Updates, looks much nicer!
+    [X] Changed capitlization on the buttons so that they are not in All-Caps [X] An animation which pops up to show you how many points you gained from answering a question.

 Log - 1/15/25
     [X] Fixed the bug with the Incorrect/Correct indicator [X] Removed the redundant full category in the JSON.